Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 It was a strangely calm question to ask of a hunter Broodship, and Caruthers had asked it in an almost distracted way.

-"They were tailing the defense platforms, cloaked… It looks like they’re ignoring us and going for the ground facility."
+"They were tailing the defense platforms, cloaked...
+It looks like they’re ignoring us and going for the ground facility."

 "Smart.
-They must know by now that they can’t catch our ships so they’ve chosen the easier prey… Send a couple of Firebirds over there to kill the bastards, would you?"
+They must know by now that they can’t catch our ships so they’ve chosen the easier prey...
+Send a couple of Firebirds over there to kill the bastards, would you?"

 "Yes sir...
 They’ve already launched their raiding shuttles."